paldepind/sync-promise/README.md

 It is for good reason that the Promises/A+ specification requires asynchronous resolution!
 Without care taken one can end up creating promises that are sometimes synchronous and sometimes asynchronous.
-That is a _very_ bad idea that leads to unpredictable non-determined behaviour ([see this post for a detailed explanation](http://blog.ometer.com/2011/07/24/callbacks-synchronous-and-asynchronous/)).
+That is a _very_ bad idea that leads to unpredictable non-deterministic behaviour ([see this post for a detailed explanation](http://blog.ometer.com/2011/07/24/callbacks-synchronous-and-asynchronous/)).

+### Restrictions

 Fortunately SyncPromise imposes a two restrictions on usage.
-The first prevents you from releasing Zalgo.
+The first prevents ensures that promises are never resolved immediately.
 And the second makes sure that no errors gets swallowed.
 Together these restrictions ensures that a promise chain will _always_ be run asynchronously or an explicit error will be thrown.

 ### Promises that are synchronously resolved can't be chained

+Throwing an expection in the promise body counts as a synchronous resolve.
+The error will not be chought.

 ```javascript
 new SyncPromise(function(resolve, reject) {